davidjguru/davidjguru.github.io/_posts/2021-04-30-Drupal-fast-tips-link-fields-from-twig.md

   </div>
 {% endraw %}
 ```

+This is basic structure for showing the link from Twig if you have separate values for link and title, and you aren't returning the values mounting in a single object.
 ## Getting value of the target attribute from a Link Field in Paragraph

+Sometimes you can use the Link Field within a Paragraph and then you need get the values of the link from a Twig Template.
-How to extract some values from a field in a Paragraph: Link with url, text and target values.
+Here the syntax can be more strange, but let's see how to extract some values from a field in a Paragraph: Link with url, text and target values.

 ```php
 {% raw %}